sauravpandey123/PedSleepMAE/README.md

 `1_prepare_dataset.py` handles the above operations.

 ## 2. Pretraining
-We make use of a Masked Autoencoder architecture for pretraining and learning rich representations from pediatric sleep signals.
-Our model is very large, with about 76 million parameters, and this step requires a long time - two to three weeks  - to start seeing good results.
+We make use of a [Masked Autoencoder]([url](https://arxiv.org/pdf/2111.06377)) architecture for pretraining and learning rich representations from pediatric sleep signals.
+Our model is very large, with about 76 million parameters, and pretraining requires a long time - two to three weeks  - to start seeing good results.
 GPU support is highly recommended.

-Run `2_pretrain_model.py` for pretraining.
+Run `2_pretrain_model.py` to pretrain the model.